BlazeBauer/web-portfolio/README.md

-# web-portfolio
+# PORTFOLIO NOTES
-Repository containing the contents of the website with my portfolio.
+- Home Page Contains your Introduction
+- Links on the Home Page to each of your Applications...However they will be displayed.
+-